SyCLoPS User Manual¶

 If you use MPI in applicable TE commands, each thread will take one time slice (row) in the

-.If you use variables on a unstructured grid (i.e., not lon-lat grid), you will need to set
+$inputfileat a time and output a corresponding output file.
+You will need to setuse_srun = TrueinSyCLoPS_main.py.If you use variables on a unstructured grid (i.e., not lon-lat grid), you will need to set

-.DetectNodes: This command detects candidate LPS nodes and computes the 15 parameters needed for the classification:
+use_250hPa_only = True.
+See section 2.3 below for details.DetectNodes: This command detects candidate LPS nodes and computes the 15 parameters needed for the classification:

-The time dimension in the invariant surface geopotential file for ZS/Z0 should be removed (averaged) prior to the following procedures (if they have not alreadyß).
+The time dimension in the invariant surface geopotential file for ZS/Z0 should be removed (averaged) prior to the following procedures (if they have not already).
 It can be achieved by something like: "ncwa -a time ZS_in.nc ZS_out.nc."

 "WS" (the near-surface maximum wind speed within 2.0 GCD of the LPS node) is an optional parameter for reference purporse.
 Add

-if you want to output this parameter.
-"Z850" is also not needed if your data has missing values where the 850 hPa data level is below the surface._CURL{16,2.5}(u(500hPa),v(500hPa)),min,0
+_VECMAG(VAR_10U,VAR_10V),max,2.0to the end of the--outputcmdif you want to output this parameter.
+"Z850" is also not needed if your data has missing values where the 850 hPa data level is below the surface.If you want to focus on life cycles of tropical-like cyclones (Polar Low (PL) and Subtropical Storm (SS)): Due to their small sizes, it's recommended to lower the merging distance (

 StitchNodes: This command stitches all detected nodes in sequence with parameters formatted in a csv file.